How Face Oils Help Skin

 Some oils are also potent allergens and, as a dermatologist, I think these should be avoided.
 These are often the highly concentrated fragrant essential oils found in many Facial Oils.
-My preference are Face Oils that combine carrier oils into specific formulations of low concentration essential oils for anti-inflammatory, anti-microbial and anti-oxidant benefits.
-I also find that most people prefer oils that absorb readily into skin instead of sitting on skin leaving a heavy and oily residue.
+My prefered Face Oils combine carrier oils into specific formulations with low concentrations of essential oils for anti-inflammatory, anti-microbial and anti-oxidant benefits.
+I also find that most people prefer oils that absorb readily into the skin instead of sitting on the skin and leaving a heavy and oily residue.

 I formulated my Face Booster Oil for Sensitive Skin with jojoba oil (which mimics skin’s natural sebum to condition skin and hair), kakui oil (used in Hawaii for hundreds of years), castor seed oil (with unique fatty acid content used as a healing oil in Greece since ancient times), sunflower oil (rich in oleic acid and vitamins, and proven to heal skin barrier).
 These are blended with argan oil (which has been used for centuries in Morocco and shown to have many benefits including helping resolve skin hyperpigmentation problems), rosehip oil and pomegranate seed oil (both with numerous antioxidant, vitamin and anti-inflammatory benefits).

-My Omega Enriched Face Booster Oil has a similar formulation that is additionally enriched with borage oil (one of the best sources of essential fatty acid gamma-linoleic acid proven to have strong anti-inflammatory and barrier repair benefits for skin health), cypress oil (with anti-microbial benefits) and sea buckthorn oil that helps enhance skin water-binding capacity to deeply hydrate.
+My Omega Enriched Face Booster Oil has a similar formulation that is additionally enriched with borage oil (one of the best sources of the essential fatty acid gamma-linoleic acid, which is proven to have strong anti-inflammatory and barrier repair benefits for skin health), cypress oil (with anti-microbial benefits) and sea buckthorn oil that helps enhance skin water-binding capacity to deeply hydrate.

 All the oils in my Face Oils are organic.
 The formulations are designed by me to help heal skin without taunting allergic or irritant reactions.
 They have a light weight yet deeply hydrating feel on the skin and can be used directly applied to skin or you can add a few drops to your moisturizer to boost its hydration benefits.